 Azure SQL Database Data Discovery and Classification

 Data Discovery & Classification (currently in preview) provides advanced capabilities built into Azure SQL Database for discovering, classifying, labeling & protecting the sensitive data in your databases.
-Discovering and classifying your most sensitive data (business, financial, healthcare, PII, etc.) can play a pivotal role in your organizational information protection stature.
+Discovering and classifying your most sensitive data (business, financial, healthcare, personally identifiable data (PII), and so on.) can play a pivotal role in your organizational information protection stature.
 It can serve as infrastructure for:

 - Helping meet data privacy standards and regulatory compliance requirements.